thisismyrobot/balancing-robot/README.md

  * Pololu 5V, 2.5A Step-Down Voltage Regulator D24V22F5
  * 2S and 3S LiPos to test (3S better)

+### Thoughts

+Too short to even start tuning PID, but it was a good proof of concept of using the drone controller for orientation.

-# What makes a good balancing robot
+## What (I think) makes a good balancing robot

+Trying to describe this without a formula.
+It's close to correct but I will keep updating as I learn more.

-## Height/centre of mass/moment of inertia
+### Height/centre of mass/moment of inertia

 Moving and concentrating mass towards the top of the robot will give the control system more time to react to tipping and reduce the power requirements of the motors to regain balance.

-## Centre of Mass
+#### Centre of Mass

 The Centre of Mass of an object is the average position of the items within it, weighted by their mass.